hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

   [21:03:55.956 DEBUG   interconnect] ServerThread sending TP_REGISTER_RESPONSE to b'6d2d80275ae280ea'

-Verifying That the REST API is Running
+Verifying that the REST API is Running
 --------------------------------------

 In order to configure a running validator, the REST API must be running.